Technological advances are nothing new to the staffing industry trends discussion.

 How to Streamline Your Recruiting Processes.

 - Map out your firm’s ideal recruitment process.
-From sourcing to job posting to interviewing and beyond.
-Every step needs a map, or process.
+From sourcing to a job posting to interviewing and beyond.
+Every step needs a map or process.

 - Build out your processes in a digital format, ideally with an advanced recruitment software or recruitment ATS/CRM.